Caitlyn-QA/real-world-qa-project/reviewer-guide.md

 -> HT-101 acceptance criteria confirmed
 -> HT-101 completed
 ```

-This traceability is valuable because a reviewer can follow the work from the original customer need through requirement clarification, risk analysis, manual testing, review and the evidence supporting the current QA outcome.

 ## 8. What the project demonstrates about QA work

 The project is intended to demonstrate more than the ability to write Playwright syntax.
 It provides evidence of: